Having a healthy and balanced relationship with food can be really challenging.

 You’re also not alone if one of your goals is to cultivate a healthier relationship with food.

-There are so many factors that influence and play a role in our unique relationship with food?
+There are so many factors that influence and play a role in our unique relationship with food.
 These factors include cultural, evolutionary, social, family, individual, economic status, and psychological.

 It’s not uncommon for people to use food as a coping mechanism to deal with such feelings as stress, boredom, or anxiety, or even to prolong feelings of joy.
+This is called emotional eating.

 While this may help in the short term, eating to soothe/bandaid/or to numb your feelings can increase the negative feelings around food which can cause further stress and attention on food.